 So, make sure you include as many senses as possible in your story, to make it come alive and be remembered.

 Metaphors help you understand something by relating it to something else.
 For example, if I want to talk about something needing a long time to get done properly, I could compare it to soup.
 The best soup takes time to arrive at its best flavour.
 Because most people know this about soup, they’ll accept this as a good reason to take their time with something.
 Make sure your metaphors work for your audience though.
 Don’t use sports metaphors for people who hates sports.

 Ever watched comedians at work?
 Some of the best comedians are wonderful at drawing pictures, while they are telling stories.
 They draw them so well, that you know what is coming next, before they say it.
 That’s how valuable mental images can be.
 Here’s the first example that sprung to my mind, when I thought about mental images:

 How did that work for you?
 Did you see it in your mind’s eye?

 That’s why it’s important to paint a picture for your audience.

 If you’re working in an international market, then you’re probably using English.
 If English isn’t your native language, then storytelling is an extra barrier.
 But no less important to do.
 Here are some tips for how to tell your story in English:

 - If you are speaking from the heart, your audience won’t care as much about any mistakes you make.
-Your connection will me more important
+Creating a connection is way more important

 - Practising your story will help you feel more confident.
-Try recording it (video), so you learn what works and what doesn’t
+Try recording it (on video), so you learn what works and what doesn’t

 - Start with feeling comfortable with the contents of your story, then ask for feedback